 OneNote can help you make your notebooks more accessible for people with disabilities.
 The app will identify:

-- Possible improvements by offering you some useful Tips.
+- Possible improvements by offering you some useful tips.

 To annotate your documents in OneNote, you have to embed them into your notes.
 The app doesn’t support hyperlinks in your PDF.
 Navigating through hundreds of pages is thus a painful experience in OneNote.
-We don’t advice it.
+We don’t advise it.
 You get the most out of the app when annotating a few pages at a time.
 This is the best way to read PDFs.
 Each page is separated from the rest of the PDF.
 You can:

 - Cut, copy and delete.